 And so, we come back to the lack of bloodshed.

-Admittedly, in the past, some directors have gone overboard with the Grand Guignol slashing and spurting.
+Admittedly, in the past, some directors have gone overboard with the Grand Guignol-ish splatter and spurt.
 And it’s a bold move by Ferrell to abstain from all carnage during the show.
 But this lack of shock value leaves Randy Pearlman (who plays Judge Turpin as well as a string of Sweeney’s nameless victims) to squirm as he dies over and over again, making unconvincing and clownish contortions.
-This scene – with the same song, ‘Joanna,’ that Anthony delivers – is one of those moments unique to ‘Sweeney.’
-It’s an emotional combination that no previous show had ever even attempted.
+This throat-cutting scene – with the same song, ‘Joanna,’ that Anthony delivers – is one of those moments unique to ‘Sweeney.’
+It’s an emotional mix that no previous show had ever even attempted.
 The music is gorgeous and yearning: In a duet, Sweeney and Anthony both long for Joanna.
 But in Sweeney’s case, he’s resigned himself to never seeing his beloved daughter again, so he’s robotically going about murdering anyone, everyone.
-Without Joanna, without the possibility of revenge against Turpin, his life has no meaning, so why should theirs?
+Without Joanna, without the possibility of revenge against Turpin, his life has no meaning, so why should any of theirs?
 At the same time, his methodical slaughters are actually comic.
-He’s like a glum waiter going through the motions of serving customers, absent-mindedly shoving food at them.
+He’s like a glum waiter going through the motions of serving customers, just shoving food at them.
 Except he’s systematically poisoning them all.

-That fusion of comedy, horror, beauty and pathos can be stunning, disturbing and hilarious.
+That fusion of comedy, horror, beauty and pathos can be stunning and hilarious.
 But without the horror, everything else is off-kilter.
 It’s not as funny, despite Pearlman’s flailings, and it’s not particularly heart-breaking, despite Hartman’s melancholy.
 I was actually surprised to see how bloodshed is so necessary for that scene to kick in.
-It fuels it, makes it uniquely Sweeney-ish.
+The gruesomeness fuels it, feeds it, makes it uniquely Sweeney-ish.

-In contrast, Sarah Gay’s Lovett manages to hit all these different notes of comedy and pathos and horror with seeming ease.
+In wonderfully sharp contrast, Sarah Gay’s Mrs. Lovett manages to hit all these different notes of comedy and pathos and horror with seeming ease.
 She’s all-in with Nellie Lovett’s particular brand of dementia.
-Gay’s cracked voice, her rubbery energy, her comic, unrequited passion for Sweeney: She’s like a murderous Olive Oyl.
+Gay’s cracked voice, her rubbery energy, her comic, unrequited passion for Sweeney: She’s like a murderous Olive Oyl, ready for anything.
 She’s such a vivid character, you half-expect her to give up on Hartman’s low-energy, manic-depressive barber.
-Why not just kill him and go into business for herself?
+Why stick with this mope?
+Just kill him and go into business for herself.

 As a director, Ferrell has done some of his best work with monsters and musical hells: ‘Frankenstein,’ ‘Cabaret,’ ‘reasons to be pretty,’ ‘The Rocky Horror Picture Show.’
 And one scene here does give us a taste of the impact his approach to ‘Sweeney Todd’ might have delivered.
 The original Broadway production cut the musical number, ‘Mea Culpa’ sung by Judge Turpin.
-In it, Turpin whips himself into a sexual frenzy over Joanna and resolves to marry her despite her fear and hatred of him.
+In it, Turpin whips himself into a sadomasochistic frenzy over his ward Joanna and resolves to marry her despite her hatred of him.

-Subsequent revivals have re-introduced the number with the judge, alone in his study, punishing himself like a penitent wallowing in self-pity and self-loathing.
+Subsequent revivals have re-introduced the nasty little number.
+The judge, alone in his study, punishes himself like a penitent wallowing in self-pity and self-loathing.
 But here, it’s a public scene: Ferrell has Randy Pearlman stand in a spotlight like a guilty man in the docket while the rest of the cast, in unison, slaps the stage with belts.
-With each thwack, Pearlman jolts like he’s been electrocuted – or having an orgasm.
-The effect is sordid, creepy – and galvanizing.
+With each thunderous thwack, Pearlman jolts like he’s been electrocuted – or having an orgasm.
+The effect is sordid, creepy – and utterly galvanizing.

-So I’ll admit, sometimes, no blood can actually equal fresh blood.
+So I’ll admit, no blood can sometimes equal really fresh blood.